-This post and the photos within it contains affiliate links.
+This post and the photos within it contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.
 See our full disclosures HERE.

 First, I designed the tee in Silhouette Studio.
 Not many C-17 jet stencils exist on the web so I imported some C-17 clip art I found and used the program’s tracing feature.
 Here’s a great video tute on tracing images.As mentioned in Part 1 of this tute, I put the freezer paper on my mat shiny side up.
 This is the side that adheres to the tee, so when you’re cutting you need to do a mirror image for the letters to end up the correct way.To do this by hand, google and print an image/lettering and trace it on to the freezer paper.
 Cut out with detail scissorsor an exacto knife.
 I often trace the printed image with a black sharpie so it’s easier to see through the freezer paper to trace it.

 Iron the freezer paper shiny side down to your tee using a hot iron with no steam.
 Ensure all edges are adhered well.
 Since I bought a pocket tee, I opted to do this on the back of the tee.